ItalyStrap/theme-json-generator/docs/01-basic-usage.md

 _This approach utilizes the [Empress](https://github.com/ItalyStrap/empress) package for dependency resolution, emphasizing simplicity and adherence to the KISS principle, we'll see more later._

-The `BLueprint` extends the [Config](https://github.com/ItalyStrap/config) package adding some helper methods to simplify the process of adding the configuration.
+The `BLueprint` extends the [Config](https://github.com/ItalyStrap/config) package adding some helper methods to simplify the process of configuring the JSON file.

 ```php
 declare(strict_types=1);